vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/02-architectural-problems.md

 While it is largely speculation, I would attribute this tendency to be the result of having too many places for code to live.

 We make decisions hard for ourselves, and make code cumbersome to write.
-And so, we cut corners.
-We find the easy place to put code.
+And so, we cut corners, and we find the easy place to put code.

 More often than not, I see this presented as the handlers in our application layer being made aware of, or even "owning" the request and response DTOs.

 And honestly, I don't mind this one all that much.
 It's pragmatic.
 That said, at best it's still increasing the surface area for disagreement.

-[click]

-The more pressing concern I raise with this convergence of logic in the application layer however, is that quite often I see what should be considered _domain_ logic ending up in our handlers.
+The more pressing concern I raise with this convergence of logic in the application layer however, is that quite often I see what should be considered _domain_ logic ending up in our handlers. [click]

 Allowing the domain logic to bleed into our application layer undermines the value of encapsulating all of the business rules into a single area of the codebase.